cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 to potentially change its to-be-launched parameters (e.g., `spawnTime`).

 A Top N can move to the initialized phase only if the owner of the registered chain issues a governance proposal with two messages, `MsgInitializeConsumer` and `MsgUpdateConsumer`, and the proposal passes.
-A Top N chain cannot be launched if either of those two messages has already been executed outside a governance proposal before a proposal is made.

 #### Modify a Consumer Chain
 We reuse the [MsgConsumerModification](https://github.com/cosmos/interchain-security/blob/v5.1.0/proto/interchain_security/ccv/provider/v1/tx.proto#L294)